 The denominator for the TOB-2 measure includes the number of hospitalized patients 18 years of age and older identified as current tobacco users.
-The TOB-2a denominator is the same as that of the TOB-2 measure but excludes those not screened for tobacco use within the first day of admission (by the end of Day 1) or unable to determine the patient's tobacco use status from medical record documentation.
-Both measures exclude patients who are less than 18 years of age, are cognitively impaired, are not current tobacco users, refused or were not screened for tobacco use during the hospital stay or have Comfort Measures Only documented.
+The TOB-2a denominator is the same as that of the TOB-2 measure but excludes those whose tobacco use status is unknown.
+Both measures exclude patients who are less than 18 years of age, are cognitively impaired, are not current tobacco users, who refused screening for tobacco use during the hospital stay, or who have Comfort Measures Only documented.
 Exclusions based on LOS are determined using the current Specifications Manual.